jsmnbom/potion-commotion/notes.md

 ## Bugs

-Holding a seed and harvesting a plant will sometimes immediately plant the seed Indicator on journal when you have new pages Hydrations potions on dry fields is unclear
+Holding a seed and harvesting a plant will sometimes immediately plant the seed Hydrations potions on dry fields is unclear
-Note for growth2 received before 1
 You should not be able to harvest hydroangea seeds Dusk and dawn on the clock
 Potion of growth page says 50% but it's not?